-Here at Ashlands Primary School we care deeply about protecting our environment, and this has inspired our school to sign up to and work towards Eco-Schools Green Flag accreditation!
+Here at Ashlands Primary School we care deeply about protecting our environment.
+In 2023 we achieved Green Flag Status.

 There are many reasons we have decided to embark on the journey to Eco-Schools Green Flag.
 Firstly, our planet (and all life on it) is already beginning to feel the catastrophic effects of climate change, plastic pollution, biodiversity loss and myriad other environmental challenges.